About us

 Microemulsion model: Towards the prediction of liquid-liquid extraction processes

-Condensed matter physics, chemistry & nanosciences Physical chemistry and electrochemistry Soft matter and complex fluids
+Condensed matter physics, chemistry & nanosciences Numerical simulation Soft matter and complex fluids Technological challenges

 Abstract

-This multi-scale modeling thesis aims to develop innovative theoretical approaches and numerical tools to revolutionize strategic metal extraction processes, such as liquid-liquid extraction, whose underlying mechanisms remain poorly understood.
-To address these challenges, solvent phases will be represented as microemulsions through a synergy of mesoscopic and molecular modeling approaches.
+This multi-scale modeling PhD project aims to develop innovative theoretical approaches and numerical tools to predict the extraction processes of strategic metals, which are essential for the energy transition.
+Among the existing methods, liquid-liquid extraction is a key process, but its underlying mechanisms remain poorly understood.
+To address these challenges, the solvent phases will be represented as microemulsions through a synergy of mesoscopic and molecular modeling approaches.

 The mesoscopic approach will involve the development of a code based on microemulsion theory using a random wavelet basis.
 This code will enable the characterization of the structural and thermodynamic properties of the solutions.
 The molecular approach will rely on classical molecular dynamics simulations to evaluate the curvature properties of the extractants, which are essential for bridging the two scales.